SamuelTallet/SketchUp-PBR-Plugin/docs/README.md

 PBR Viewport updates **automatically** when:

 - You open or create a SketchUp model,
-- You apply changes in PBR Material Editor,
+- You apply changes in PBR Material Editor.
-- You change environment map from PBR menu.

 But you may want update **manually** PBR Viewport.
 To do so, I recommend you to [map a keyboard shortcut](https://help.sketchup.com/article/3000232) to menu entry: "Extensions" > "Physically-Based Rendering" > "Reopen Viewport".